eduvpn/documentation/SERVER_DISCOVERY.md

 The minisign documentation shows the format of the signatures and public keys.

-As of 2020-05-19 the public key used to verify the signatures is this one:
+As of 2020-05-25 the public key used to verify the signatures is this one:

-    untrusted comment: minisign public key 8466FFE127BCDC82
+    untrusted comment: minisign public key 19725C6AF525056D
-    RWSC3Lwn4f9mhG3XIwRUTEIqf7Ucu9+7/Rq+scUMxrjg5/kjskXKOJY/

-**NOTE**: this key will change before we go to "production"!
+    RWRtBSX1alxyGX+Xn3LuZnWUT0w//B6EmTJvgaAxBMYzlQeI+jdrO6KF

-**NOTE**: allow your application to contain _multiple_ public keys for verification where all of them are used to verify the signature.
+**NOTE**: you MUST allow your application to contain _multiple_ public keys for verification where all of them are used to verify the signature.
 A signature is valid if and only if one of them verifies the signature correctly.